Travel Tips and Inspiration

 Wilderness therapy

 Ever felt like you just needed to get outdoors?
-The fresh air and green setting is not only thoroughly enjoyable but it’s a great way to have a break from the digital world.
+The fresh air and green setting are not only thoroughly enjoyable but also a great way to take a break from the digital world.
 By exposing yourself to nature, you can get back to basics and improve your mindset.
-Rather than being cooped up indoors, you allow yourself to be exposed to natural light patterns and fresh air which can make you feel more relaxed instantly.
-It may take up to three days for your brain to rest and reboot enough to function optimally but unfortunately, it’s not always possible for us to give up technology for three days on a regular basis.
-However, the next best thing is to dedicate a certain amount of time a week to outdoor activities.
-Whether you take time to meditate alone, do some outdoor painting or go for a walk with your partner, your brain will thank you for it.
-Group activities can also be really beneficial as socialising in nature helps create lasting bonds with people.
-Why not plan a camping trip, join a Sunday league or explore national parks with friends.
+Allow yourself to be exposed to natural light patterns and fresh air instead of being cooped up indoors, and hopefully, you’ll feel instantly more relaxed.
+It can take up to three days for your brain to rest and reboot enough to function optimally.
+Still, unfortunately, it’s not always possible for us to avoid technology this regularly.
+The next best thing?
+Dedicate a certain amount of time a week to outdoor activities.
+Whether you take time to meditate alone, do some outdoor painting, or go for a walk with your partner, your brain will thank you for it.
+Group activities can also be beneficial as socialising in nature helps create lasting bonds with people.
+Why not plan a camping trip, join a Sunday league, or explore national parks with friends?

 Our top pick for a villa immersed in nature: